 The End-of-Job (/&) Statement.
 This statement is the last one for each job (not job step).
 It signals the end of the input stream for the job.
 When job control encounters / & on SYSRDR during normal operation, the permanent assignment for SYSIPT becomes effective and SYSIPT is checked for an end-of-file condition.

-If the /& statement is omitted, the next JOB statement will cause control to be transferred to the end-of-job routine to simulate the /& statement, except for abnormal job termination.
+If the /& statement is omitted, the next JOB statement will cause control to be transferred to the end-of-job routine to simulate the /& statement.